tequdev/xrpl-dex-sdk/README.md

 ## Usage

-To use the SDK, import it into your script and initialize it:
+To use the SDK, import it into your script and create a new SDK instance:

 ```typescript
 import { SDK, OrderSide, OrderType, Wallet } from 'xrpl-dex-sdk';